Complaints (v5.0.0) Complaints (v5.0.0)

 Verbal Complaints

-• Front-line care staff who receive a verbal complaint are expected to seek to solve the problem immediately.
+- Front-line Care and Support staff who receive a verbal complaint are expected to seek to solve the problem immediately.

-• Details of all verbal and written complaints must be recorded in the complaints book, the service user’s file, and in the home records.
+- Details of all verbal and written complaints must be recorded in the complaints book, the service user records and the home records.

 Serious or Written Complaints